cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

     </tbody>
 </table>

-## Air-Cooled Chiller System Measurement Point Locations
+## Air-cooled Chiller System Measurement Point Locations

 The measurement locations for an air-cooled chiller and chilled water pumps are shown in Figure 2.